 - Return to the starting position, placing your hand and knee on the floor.
 Repeat on the other side to complete one rep.

 - Do five to 10 reps.

-There are many variation of this exercise, but this version teaches basic stability.
+There are many variations of this exercise, but this version teaches basic stability.
 For quality control, you can test your stability by placing a small paper cup on your pelvis (my physical therapist put water in the cup to really motivate me), and if the cup falls you know your pelvis is wobbling and you need to focus on engaging your lower abs more.